rhassan19996/MoviesApp/README.md

+# Flix Movies App
+Movie App - similar to Fandango and Rotten Tomatoes - that lets a user view and scroll through trending list of movies.
 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Flix Part 2